angular/angular/CONTRIBUTING.md

 - information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
 - a clear description of the reason for reverting the commit message.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
-The rest of the commit message is then used for this.

 ## <a name="cla"></a> Signing the CLA